 If you want a lens that is as versatile as a prime lens can be, then the Nikon AF-S DX 35mm f/1.8G will be perfect for you.
 It is a 52.5mm-equivalent lens with a bright f/1.8 maximum aperture and is ideal for cameras with DX-format.

-Then this lens also has Super Integrated Coating applied to its elements which helps in reducing lens flare and ghosting so that greater contrast and color accuracy can be reached when shooting in backlit and bright conditions.
+Then this lens also has Super Integrated Coating applied to its elements, which helps in reducing lens flare and ghosting so that more excellent contrast and color accuracy can be reached when shooting in backlit and bright conditions.

 It also allows user full-time manual focus override for both stills and videos so that you can experiment with settings to get the best results.
 This lens also features a rear focusing design that leads to only the rear lens group moving during focusing.

 This results in the overall length of the lens to be maintained while shooting and allows faster-focusing speeds to be reached.
-It also sports a rounded seven-blade diaphragm which results in a pleasing out of focus quality allowing the photographer to benefit from both selective focus techniques and shallow depth of field.
+It also sports a rounded seven-blade diaphragm, which results in a pleasing out of focus quality enabling the photographer to benefit from both selective focus techniques and shallow depth of field.

-Now let us look at the above-mentioned features of this Nikon 35 mm/F 1, 8 G DX-35 mm Lens in detail to understand what makes it so special?
+Now let us look at the above-mentioned features of this Nikon 35 mm/F 1, 8 G DX-35 mm Lens in detail to understand what makes it so unique?